WGPR: Jazzy 107.5 and The Rhythm

 Until October 2011, WGPR featured a mix of urban adult contemporary hits and urban oldies.
-From June 1997 to June 2008, the station was known as "The Rhythm 107-5" or "The Jazzy 107-5", and for several years featured smooth jazz mixed in with its urban format.
-On June 20, 2008, the station reverted to the straight urban AC format it had aired prior to the introduction of the R&B/jazz hybrid in the early 2000s.
+From June 1997 to June 2008, the station was known as "The Rhythm 107-5" or "The Jazzy 107-5", and for several years, featured smooth jazz mixed in with its urban format.
+On June 20, 2008, the station reverted to an urban AC format.

-Saturdays were "Old School", featuring a wide variety of classic R&B, soul and dance-oriented oldies.
+Saturdays were "Old School Saturdays", featuring a wide variety of classic R&B, soul and dance-oriented oldies.
 Genres played on OSS included disco, funk, 1980s electronic music, dance music, Motown, urban oldies, and 1970s R&B. This program was prone to technical errors, including skipping CDs, varying volume levels between tracks, a song ending midway through and sometimes accidental but simultaneous mix-in of multiple song tracks.
 Sundays were devoted mostly to urban gospel programming.
 According to the September 2011 PPM Ratings release, WGPR ranked #20 (2.1) in the Detroit market.

 Radio One LMA

+The current urban format on WGPR began on WCHB-FM (105.9) in 1996, later changing call signs to WDTJ before swapping formats with WDMK by moving to that station's frequency on 102.7 as WHTD in 2005.

-On October 21, 2011, Radio One announced that it would take over WGPR under a local marketing agreement (LMA).
-It would move WHTD's urban contemporary format to the station as Hot 107.5.
+On October 21, 2011, Radio One announced that it would take over WGPR under a local marketing agreement (LMA), and move WHTD's urban contemporary format to the station as Hot 107.5.
 Meanwhile, WHTD was to flip to an urban gospel format as Praise 102.7 on October 31.
 On October 24, WGPR signed off as Radio One assumed control, and began stunting with a loop of "It's So Hard to Say Goodbye to Yesterday" by Boyz II Men.
 This was interspersed with promos redirecting WGPR listeners to Radio One's urban AC station WDMK (whose competition was neutralized by the format shuffle).

 On October 26, 2011, WGPR re-launched as Hot 107.5.
-A more professional Urban Contemporary format debuted.

 WIZF alum Big Greg (also known as Buckie Naked) was the first DJ on air, followed by future 106 & Park host Shorty Da Prince on nights and Paigion on mid-days.

-The WHTD call letters did not move with the frequency shift.
-Those call letters now belong to an AM radio station in Toccoa, Georgia.
+The WHTD call letters did not move with the frequency shift; the call letters now belong to an AM radio station in Toccoa, Georgia.
 WGPR featured the syndicated Rickey Smiley morning show until October 2014, when it was replaced with The Morning Heat, a local show with Big Greg, Foolish, and Deelishis.

 In the December 2013 Detroit PPM ratings report, WGPR ranked 14th 6+ among subscribing stations, with a 3.6 rating to rival WJLB's 4.2.